antrea-io/antrea/docs/antrea-network-policy.md

 "sources" or `egress` "destinations".
 A ClusterGroup with `ipBlock` referenced in an ACNP's `appliedTo` field will be ignored, and the policy will have no effect.

+**serviceReference**: Pods that serve as the backend for the specified Service will be grouped.
+Services without selectors are currently not supported, and will be ignored if referred by `serviceReference` in a ClusterGroup.
+When ClusterGroups with `serviceReference` are used in ACNPs as `appliedTo` or `to`/`from` peers, no Service port information will be automatically assumed for traffic enforcement. `ServiceReference` is merely a mechanism to group Pods and ensure that a ClusterGroup stays in sync with the set of Pods selected by a given Service.

 **status**: The ClusterGroup `status` field determines the overall realization status of the group.